centreon/centreon-documentation/en/monitoring/passive-monitoring/enable-snmp-traps.md

 ![image](../../assets/configuration/06_trap_poller.png)

-> The Centeron Gorgone process is responsible to copy the SQLite base on the remote poller.
+> The Centreon Gorgone process is responsible to copy the SQLite base on the remote poller.

 ### Successive actions by the centreontrapd process